RacheldeJong/dkAnonymity/README.md

 # d-k-Anonymity
-This repository contains code used in [1] to measure anonymity in complex networks.
+This repository contains code used to measure anonymity in complex networks.
 Using this measure, vertices are partitioned into equivalence classes.
 Vertices are equivalent if they have the same structural position in their d-neighbourhood; parameter d can be used to set the strictness based on different levels of how much a possible attacker knows.
-This framework uses Nauty [2].
+This framework uses Nauty [1].

 # The framework
 * `src`: Directory containing source code
   * `anonymity.cpp`: Contains the main function and code
   * `util.h`: Includes the required libraries
-  * Directory `graph`: Contains files related to graphs
+  * `graph`: Contains files related to graphs
       * `graphgen.cpp`: Code to generate graphs and read graphs from input
       * `graphutil.cpp`: Functions useful for working with graphs such as get_neighbourhood or get_degree_distribution
+      * `twinnode.cpp`: Functions to find twin nodes and add them correctly to equivalence classes
-  * `Measure`: Contains files related to the graph measures
+  * `Measure`: Contains files related to the anonymity measures
       * `dk-anonymity.cpp`: Code to partition vertices of a (possibly directed) graph based on d-k-anonymity
 * `examples`: Directory containing example graphs